Mastercard Launches She Runs T - GuruFocus.com

 - TikTok Challenge: A TikTok challenge, kicked off by Jennifer Hudson will invite SBOs to share what makes them a small business superstar with a "drop the mic" moment.
 SBOs will be able to stitch their responses and pass the mic to the next participant, with Mastercard's sonic melody as the backing track.

-This program is just one element of Mastercard’s growing music footprint.
-In January, in support of helping all creators reach their full potential, Mastercard announced the Mastercard+Artist+Accelerator+Program, a Web3 collective that connects musicians, creators and fans to collaborate like never before.
-The development program will harness Web3 and blockchain technologies to prepare emerging artists from underrepresented communities with tools, skills and access to forge their own paths in the digital economy.
+This program is just one element of Mastercard's growing music footprint.
+In January, in support of helping all creators reach their full potential, Mastercard announced the Mastercard Artist Accelerator Program, a Web3 collective that connects musicians, creators and fans to collaborate like never before.
+The development program will harness Web3 and blockchain technologies to prepare emerging artists with tools, skills and access to forge their own paths in the digital economy.

-Through mastercard.com%2Fsmallbiz visitors can learn about the financial tools, benefits and education that helps small businesses thrive and Start Something Priceless.
-People can also learn more about Mastercard’s $500 million investment in Black communities to help close the racial wealth and opportunity gap in the US by visiting Solidarity+in+Action.
+Through mastercard.com/smallbiz visitors can learn about the financial tools, benefits and education that helps small businesses thrive and Start Something Priceless.
+People can also learn more about Mastercard's $500 million investment in Black communities to help close the racial wealth and opportunity gap in the US by visiting Solidarity in Action.

 *According to Mastercard research, "creators" are defined as entrepreneurs, solo-preneurs, small business owners and content Creators with over 2,000 followers on Instagram, TikTok, LinkedIn, or Twitter or 500 followers on YouTube.
 The custom study was conducted by The Harris Poll in June 2022, fielded among 4,000 respondents in North America.